-The rule of keeping it candid is as just as ideal for the groomsmen.
+The rule of keeping it candid is just as ideal for the groomsmen.
 They know each other better than you know them, so there’s sure to be one guy who can draw out the natural smiles and laughter.
 Like the bridesmaids, the guys also have different personalities that deserve to shine through in these photos.
 Keep in mind that you’re capturing some of the most memorable moments in their lives.
 It’s important that your images showcase the fun they had taking photos with you.

 It is always important to make the groom the center of attention.
 Make the groom look good!
 Make it a point to focus on making him look his best.
 Whether they are standing still or walking, have the groom in the center of his groomsmen so your eyes are drawn to him.
 Using the groomsmen to accommodate him in the background is also very important.
 If he’s shorter, try having all of his groomsmen sitting around him.
 If he’s larger, try getting on that second-story balcony and shooting downwards to thin him out.
 Always make sure to pose the groom in a way that makes him look amazing and the focal point of the images.

 Understanding how to make sure that the men look their best will help the day move smoothly and your shots come naturally.
 You do this all the time, and chances are, your couple does not.
-Don’t forget your signature style when bringing the most out of the groom in your photos.
+Don’t forget your signature style when bringing the most out of the groom and his buddies in your photos.
 The soon-to-be newlyweds will look back at your photos and remember their experience with you as your uniqueness will cause them to relive one of the happiest days of their lives.
 Most importantly, always remember to have fun and let your passion flow.
 Be the expert, and let your skills guide them into getting the best shots possible!